Who we are

 - Contribute to dialogue and the exchange of views through our public forums, in order to stimulate thinking around important civic issues and be a source for people to be informed

-- Act as a prime source of reliable and timely information that identifies, monitors and informs on the threats facing our city’s tangible and intangible heritage assets through our outreach with our website, e-bulletins and Top10 Watch list
+- Act as a prime source of reliable and timely information that identifies, monitors and informs on significant changes to the city’s cultural heritage

 - Focus on the present and the creation of heritage in its many forms to be taken forward to future generations